sroosa/net-collection-test/version2/net-collection/programs.md

 **Chou En-Lai**: 90 minute program, produced in 1960 by WGBH</br>
 **Christmas in New England**: 30 minute program, produced in 1958 by WGBH</br>
 **Christmas in the Marketplace**</br>
+**The Christmas Painting**: 30 minute program, produced in 1958 by Greensboro Studio of WUNC</br>
+**The Cities: A Question of Survival**: 1 hour program, produced in 1971 by EBC - NET Division, Educational Broadcasting Corporation</br>
 **Citizen Diplomacy**: 30 minute program</br>
 **City at Night: Mathematica**: 45 minute program, produced by KTLA</br>
 **Civil Rights Summer '66**: 1 hour program, produced in 1966 by NET</br>